 Agriculture & Horticulture

-There are many pathways & areas of specialization related to agriculture and horticulture; some are listed here:
+There are many pathways & areas of specialization related to these professions.
+Some include:

 Business & Information Technology: Foundational business concepts and theories are critical in agrarian based businesses.
 Computers are necessary and there is a need for people who can offer graphic and computer-based skills, regardless of the niche or area of specialization.

 Education: Educational positions can be local, private, state or federally funded (schools and universities).
 Some pathways may be related to farm businesses or a related field, such as: forestry, fish & wildlife, and parks and recreation.

 Livestock: Cattle, sheep, hogs/pigs, chickens, ducks, goats, can all be produced for meats, milks, and eggs.
 Equine is also an area of specialization in parts of Kentucky and Ohio.

 Crop Production: Various types of row crops are produced commercially in the state, such as soybeans, corn, and other grains.
 But there are also several small farms who focus on biodiversity, and they grow many vegetables, fruits, and ornamental plants in their operations.